cceh/m-salt-api/docs/_sources/index.rst.txt

                                    embeddable.
    :resjsonobj boolean canonical: Optional.
 True if this url is the citeable
                                   canonical URL for the article.
-   :resjsonobj string t13n: The transliteration applied to that article.
+   :resjsonobj string t13n: The :ref:`transliteration <t13n>` applied to that
+                            article.
 Default "iso".
    :resjsonobj url    url: Optional.
 An array of urls to a series of resources
                            containing the article.
    :resjsonobj string text: Optional.
 Alternatively the article can be included